 Like most online platforms, Pinterest is constantly tweaking and improving their service.

 In 2017, some of the most noticeable changes were the introduction of hashtags, board sections, visual search, and the removal of likes and repin counts.
+So far in 2018 we’ve seen a massive update to best practices, the introduction of the new following feed and the first five pins priority distribution, a new profile look, and (rolling out now) new look pin stats that are in near-real-time.

 All of these tactics are a way of “gaming” the algorithm, which certainly puts them in a precarious position.